chienlungcheung/chienlungcheung.github.com/themes/next/docs/MATH.md

 #### If you use hexo-renderer-markdown-it

-If you use `hexo-renderer-markdown-it`，you also need to add `markdown-it-katex` as its plugin:
+If you use `hexo-renderer-markdown-it`，you also need to add `markdown-it-katex` as its plugin：

 ```
 npm install markdown-it-katex